How to Get to Athens from the Airport and Back

 If you have time, make a stop at Limanakia, a hidden rocky cove between Vouliagmeni and Varkiza, known for its crystal-clear waters and natural swimming pools.

-Whether you’re heading to the Acropolis, staying in Plaka, or escaping to Athens’ coastal suburbs, this guide helps you choose the best transport option from Athens Airport.
+When you visit Greece, whether you’re heading to the Acropolis, staying in Plaka, or escaping to Athens’ coastal suburbs, this Athens Airport guide helps you choose the best transport option from Athens Airport.
 If you have any questions or need local tips, drop a comment below!

 Alternatives to get to Athens